-More than ever, people are looking to the nutrition label to verify if a product is healthy for them, so knowing what to look for exactly is essential.
+More than ever, people are looking to nutrition labels to verify if a product is healthy for them.

 It can be easy to get tricked into marketing on the front of a package, so reading the components and ingredients on the back of a label will help you make better-informed decisions.

-Knowing how to read a label can especially be helpful if you have any health conditions such as celiac disease or diabetes.
+Knowing how to read a label can especially be helpful if you have any health conditions.
 It’s also helpful if you’re avoiding certain foods due to food sensitivities or allergies, or if you’re following diets such as Keto or Whole30.

 Even if those conditions don’t apply to you, it’s still important to know how to read a nutrition label so you’re able to choose healthy and safe food for you and your family.